-The FY 2003 Annual Performance Plan describes what OFHEO will do in FY 2003 with the budget request to achieve the goals and objectives described in the Strategic Plan.
+The FY 2004 Annual Performance Plan describes what OFHEO will do in FY 2004 with the budget request to achieve the goals and objectives described in the Strategic Plan.
 There are three major components to OFHEO's Annual Performance Plan: (1) strategic objectives which link to the Strategic Plan, (2) performance goals for FY 2003 and (3) means and strategies.

-The strategic objectives included in OFHEO's Strategic Plan, as amended, are the starting point in the FY 2003 Annual Performance Plan.
+The strategic objectives included in OFHEO's Strategic Plan, as amended, are the starting point in the FY 2004 Annual Performance Plan.
 They provide a valuable link between the Strategic and Annual Performance Plans and help ensure that strategic goals and objectives as well as the resulting strategies, inputs, outputs, and outcomes are sufficiently integrated and tie into the mission.
-The performance measures noted for each Strategic Objective in the strategic plan are examples of the performance measures that OFHEO will use for its Annual Performance Goals in the Annual Performance Plans.
+The performance measures noted for each Strategic Objective in the strategic plan are examples of the performance measures that OFHEO uses for its Annual Performance Goals in the Annual Performance Plans.

 The performance goals in the Annual Performance Plan link directly to each strategic objective included in OFHEO's Strategic Plan.
-In some cases, these performance goals must be met annually.
+In most cases, these performance goals must be met annually.
 In other cases, the performance goals represent incremental progress toward achieving the strategic objectives.
-Their achievement also depends on OFHEO's achieving its FY 2002 performance goals.
+Their achievement also depends on OFHEO's achieving its FY 2003 performance goals.
 To measure whether or not OFHEO achieves its goals, OFHEO uses outcome measures where relevant and available, and uses output measures when they are the best indicators of achieving a goal.
 Outcomes are the results of what OFHEO does.
 Outputs are OFHEO's products.
 As for all regulators, the outcomes or results of OFHEO's work are achieved through the actions of others.
 The Office provides regulation, supervision, guidance, review and a variety of products that influence the Enterprises and the financial markets.
+For FY 2004, OFHEO consolidated performance goals related to capital and expanded the performance measures to highlight key milestones and activities.